 - Bone marrow and solid organ transplant services

 - High-tech infusion nursing services

 One of our care coordinators will meet with you prior to discharge from the hospital or clinic.
 The coordinator will speak with you about any concerns you may have about your therapy, and you’ll receive information about your medication and how to administer it.

 A family member, friend, or significant other is often taught to assist you.
-A nurse will visit you in your home to help with the procedure until you can safely give yourself the drug.
+A nurse will visit you in your home to help with the procedure until you can safely give yourself the medication.

 Length of Your Therapy

-Every treatment plan is different, and length of treatment will vary for everyone.
+Every treatment plan is different, and the length of treatment will vary for everyone.
 Your team of providers will work closely with you to determine your needs and update you regularly about timelines.